khalid-hussain/shaheen/chap6.md

 Bashir said, "I'm almost done too.
 Now all that needs to be done is to give her the medicine."

-While leaving the room Badr Bin Mughira stopped near Rabia's bed and whispered, "Today victory is the realization of a chaste lady's dream.
+While leaving the room Badr bin Mughira stopped near Rabia's bed and whispered, "Today victory is the realization of a chaste lady's dream.
 If you grant permission, I will reveal her name in front of the King's brother."

 First, Rabia nervously looked from one end of the room to the other where her parents stood.
-Then, with pleading glances looked at Badr Bin Mughira and said in a suffocated tone, "No, no. For God's sake no." Then she started looking at her Father who was oblivious to the world around him, staring at Maria like a snake gazing at its prey.
+Then, with pleading glances looked at Badr bin Mughira and said in a suffocated tone, "No, no. For God's sake no." Then she started looking at her Father who was oblivious to the world around him, staring at Maria like a snake gazing at its prey.